 Moss Plants Are Perfect For Shade Areas Of Landscaping & Easy To Maintain

 Moss’ velvety beauty and the fact that most species don’t like too much sun makes it an ideal plant for a shade garden.
 It is also a singularly hardy plant.
 It can be shipped, and if the gardener can’t install it right away, it can simply be put in the fridge or freezer until the time is right.
 It can be whirled up in a blender with some beer, poured into a spot in the garden or painted onto a terra cotta pot and still grow beautifully.
 Besides being good for a shady spot, moss is a solution to that area in the garden that’s a bit damp and acidic and where little else can grow.

-Moss is also unusual in that it reproduces by spores instead of seeds.
+It is also unusual in that it reproduces by spores instead of seeds.
 It does not have roots and gets its nutrients from the rain and air.
 It needs just enough light to perform photosynthesis.
-Even if moss dries out, it just needs a spritz of water to revive.
-Other than this, moss needs very little care also as it has the look of a lush, green carpet that feels delicious beneath bare feet.
+Even if it dries out, it just needs a spritz of water to revive.
+Other than this, it need very little care also as it has the look of a lush, green carpet that feels delicious beneath bare feet.